 Analyzing the $\muL$-$\yk$ trends garnered from N23, $\yOD$ and $\yTD$ tell similar stories of different magnitudes\textemdash as is intuitively expected; $\yN$ follows the same generalized proclivity with a superimposed essence of enhanced variability.
 To understand this important feature, the undulating nature of the bubble nose must be considered.
 As an elongated bubble translates in an intermittent configuration, its nose-tip will naturally oscillate in the vertical direction to some extent.
 This is plausibly due to minor fluctuations in velocity and pressure immediately downstream of the nose-tip effecting radial deviations in the non-rigid long bubble structure.
 A pictorial example of this phenomenon is found in \citet{Diaz16} (paper IV; figure 15; single bubble flow experiment with $\muLN=10$) which elucidates the dynamic behaviour of long bubble shape and positioning in horizontal slug flow.
 For partially- and fully-centred long bubbles, such fluctuations are potentially more pronounced as the nose-tip has additional space to shift.
 In this context, ``fluctuation'' could refer to a singular long bubble morphing as it flows or to substantive differences in subsequent long bubble topology and radial placement.

-Based on above considerations, the amplified variability observed in N23's $\yN$ data (relative to $\yOD$ and $\yTD$) is anticipated since measured nose-tip centring evolution stems from arbitrary snapshots rather than averaged contours.
+Based on above considerations, the amplified variability observed in N23's $\yN$-data (relative to $\yOD$ and $\yTD$) is anticipated since measured nose-tip centring evolution stems from arbitrary snapshots rather than averaged contours.
 In fact, this could account for non-linearity in all three metrics; and, owing to this concept, $\muL$-$\yk$ curves are expected to flatten somewhat\textemdash while maintaining positive proportionality\textemdash as centring metric location gets farther from long bubble nose-tip.
-Referring again to figures \ref{fig:08}, \ref{fig:09} and \ref{fig:10}, from $\yN\rightarrow\yOD$ linearity is improved in all $\Fr$-cases; from $\yOD\rightarrow\yTD$, however, curves are flattened for $\Fr\in\{1,1.5,2\}$ while non-linearity is roughly preserved for $\Fr\in\{3,4\}$.
-Generally, $\yOD$ and $\yTD$ are deemed reliable indicators of the incurred degree of long bubble centring while $\yN$ is significantly less relevant due to non-negligible relational volatility.
-This suggests a paradigmatic change\textemdash just as $\yOD$ and $\yTD$ are the empiric centrefold of attention in this study, owing to improved spatial-temporal constancy relative to $\yN$, the focus of future experimental works must shift away from an evident exclusivity that places nose-tip position as the ultimate measure of bubble centring extent.
+Referring again to figures \ref{fig:08}, \ref{fig:09} and \ref{fig:10}, from $\yN\rightarrow\yOD$ linearity is improved at all $\Fr$-levels; from $\yOD\rightarrow\yTD$, however, curves are flattened for $\Fr\in\{1,1.5,2\}$ while non-linearity is roughly preserved for $\Fr\in\{3,4\}$.\footnote{Another factor in the observed variability of $\muL$-$\yk$ curves is potential changes in $\gamma$ within N23 data-subsets of constant $\Fr$ and $\um$.
+Such hypothetical changes would not, however, explain the flattening effect noted from $\yN\rightarrow\yTD$.} Generally, $\yOD$ and $\yTD$ are deemed reliable indicators of the incurred degree of long bubble centring while $\yN$ is significantly less relevant due to exaggerated relational volatility.
+This suggests a paradigmatic change: just as $\yOD$ and $\yTD$ are the empiric focal points in this study, owing to improved spatial-temporal constancy relative to $\yN$, future experimental works must shift away from an evident exclusivity that places nose-tip position as the ultimate measure of bubble centring extent.